jpfairbanks/asonam2013/README.md

  `code/stinger/config.h`

-Here is an example of executing the clustering and connected component kernel
+Here is an example of executing the clustering and connected component kernel This should build the graph and give you a summary of it to stdout.

 ~~~~~~~~~~
 >> code/stinger/main data/ output/ -a c